janelia-flyem/dvid/README.md

 nodes.
 If data transmission or computer memory is an issue, it allows us to choose a local first­ class datastore that will eventually (or continuously) be synced with remote datastores.
 By “first class”, we mean that each DVID server, even on laptops, behaves identically to larger institutional DVID servers save for resource limitations like the size of the data that can be managed.
+Our vision is to have something like a "git" for image-oriented data, although there are a number of differences due to the size and typing of data.

 Scalability can be achieved in at least two ways: